Militias Test The Civility Of An Arizona Border Town

 As if on cue, as we're driving back from the border, we come upon a pickup truck carrying four guys in camo and shades.

-"They're militia types," Jim Chilton says, as he rolls down the window to call out a friendly, "Hi there, guys!"
+"They're militia types," Jim Chilton says, as he rolls down the window to call out a friendly "Hi there, guys!"

 The Chiltons don't recognize the men, but they say if militias want to come and try to secure the border, they're all for it.